Types of Lobster

 Popular in China and Southeast Asia, southern rock lobster is easy to prepare by boiling in salted water and serving with a lemon-butter sauce.

-Lobster season for southern rock lobsters is almost year-round and lasts from mid-November to mid-September.
+The lobster season for southern rock lobsters is almost year-round and lasts from mid-November to mid-September.
 Fishing of these lobsters is sometimes rationed due to demand, pushing up the price.
-Expect to pay up to $40 per pound for southern rock lobsters.

 Cape Rock Lobster